barryclark/jekyll-now/_posts/2015-09-18-Mef-Plugin-Loading.md

 ```

 The code is reading some internal configuration defined in a config.xml.
 The
-plugin then makes an API call  using an `HttpClient` to another *internal*
+plugin then makes an API call  using an "HttpClient" to another *internal*
 API, which will not be covered in this post.

 The API call just returns a string result (*apiresult*) which is then returned